The Significance of Thirunallar Temple:

 Procedure for taking a bath at Nala Theertha – There are different views regarding this and we are presenting both views.
 We do not know the best method and advice devotees to choose the option they are comfortable with.

-Advice A: Pandit Narendra Babu Sharmaji advices devotees to NOT leave behind clothes in the temple tank, Nala Theertham.
+Advise A: Pandit Narendra Babu Sharmaji advices devotees to NOT leave behind clothes in the temple tank, Nala Theertham.
 He says that one should carry the old clothes back in a cover and wear new clothes while visiting the temple.

 Advise B: The advice of astrologer Sri.
 Meganathan is as follows: